sfrodriguezd/link-shortener-app-react-meteor/readme.md

-Short Lnk
+# Short Lnk

-Description: This is an app to shorten links
+This is an app to shorten links

+## Author:

-Author: Sebastian Rodriguez
+Sebastian Rodriguez

+## Using:

-Base: React, Meteor
+React, Meteor